Welcome to the Heart of Consciousness

 The mission of Heart of Consciousness/Sacred Space Yoga Sanctuary is to provide the opportunity for a broader audience to benefit from the practices of our tradition, lineage, and teachers—by exploring ancient tantric practices, encouraging translations of ancient texts, and working with academic experts in the field.
 We seek to offer complementary programs to support the total well-being of body, mind, and spirit.

-Nathaji came to Berkeley in 2001 to establish a center for his teaching, and over the years a community of practitioners has spread throughout the Bay Area.
-Since 2007, the practice has been based at Rudramandir, 830 Bancroft Way at Sixth Street.
-We have enjoyed using a beautiful 3,000 sq. ft. meeting room in which Nathaji holds ongoing classes and retreats.
+Nathaji came to Berkeley in 2001 to establish a center for his teaching, and over the years a community of practitioners has spread throughout the San Francisco Bay Area.
+We are now teaching in a live/work space in West Berkeley and rent space nearby for our periodic Bay Area retreats.
 Nathaji is the primary teacher in Berkeley, assisted by the local ācāryas.

 Nityakash, Maui Retreat Center, Hawaii